 Long Wharf is one of the few regional theatres in the country with a lifelong learning program for senior citizens; the Elder Play Project has provided participants with greater social engagement and an engaging retelling of their oral histories.
 Because of its success, this Long Wharf program will be featured in a case study commissioned by Theatre Communications Group, the national organization for the American theatre, about best practices for audience engagement.

-Joshua Borenstein is in his fourth season as Long Wharf
+in his fifth season as Long Wharf Theatre's Managing Director.
+In this

-season with Artistic Director Gordon
+capacity, Borenstein co-produces the season with Artistic Director Gordon

 Edelstein by leading the theatre’s administrative and financial operations.
+During

-renovation of the Claire Tow Stage at the C. Newton
+a $4 million, award-winning renovation of the Claire Tow Stage at the C. Newton

 Schenck III Theatre; and doubled the size of its education department.
+Borenstein

 Borenstein has been a guest lecturer at Yale University, Southern Connecticut State University, and Boston University.
-He has served as a grant panelist for the ArtsMidwest /National Endowment for the Arts’ “Shakespeare in American Communities” program, the Greater Hartford Arts Council, and the Community Foundation for Greater New Haven.
+He has served as a grant panelist for the NEA, the Greater Hartford Arts Council, and the Community Foundation for Greater New Haven.
 Borenstein currently serves on the boards of National Corporate Theatre Fund, Connecticut Arts Alliance, and New Haven’s Arts Industry Coalition.
-Borenstein was part of Connecticut Magazine’s “40 Under 40: Class of 2014.”
-A graduate of Wesleyan University and Yale School of Drama, Borenstein and his family reside in North Haven.
+He was recognized in Connecticut Magazine’s “40 Under 40: Class of 2014.”
+Borenstein is a graduate of Wesleyan University and the Yale School of Drama.

 Gordon Edelstein is